day 1 agenda

 Technical Session-III

-Session Chair: Xiufen Zheng, Western University, Canada
+Xiufen Zheng, Western University, Canada

 João Luis Garcia, Londrina State University, Spain 12:00-12:20 Vaccines against Toxoplasma gondii: the past, the present and the future